zolppy/omnidoc/README.md

-# OmniDoc - RAG Chatbot with Groq + LangChain
+# RAG Chatbot with Groq + LangChain

 A Retrieval-Augmented Generation (RAG) chatbot application that leverages Groq's high-performance language models and LangChain framework to provide intelligent responses based on document content.